priyankasaggu/priyankasaggu.github.io/_posts/2025-12-19-k8s-serviceaccount-jwt.md

 I got my answer and I learnt so much more.

-There's an article that I haven't read just yet, but I was recommended to read.
+There's an article that I haven't read just yet, but I was recommended to read (by [Lucas Käldström](https://github.com/luxas)).
 Because, we didn't end with a shiny green "verified" message, I will leave you to read that brilliant article -
 [RSA Signing is Not RSA Decryption](https://www.cs.cornell.edu/courses/cs5430/2015sp/notes/rsa_sign_vs_dec.php)